 Add the seasonings

-Add the lime juice and the parsley
+Add the meat substitute, lime juice and parsley/cilantro

 To Make Chili Cheese Toast